ImaginedTime/Chess/README.md

 ## Game :-
   The game starts of with the basic chess pieces in arrangement.
-  On selecting the piece to move its valid moves are generated. the game does not allow moves that not valid and detects check.
+  On selecting the piece to move its valid moves are generated. the game does not allow moves that are not valid and detects check.

   Though it does not detects checkmates or stalemates.
   The game gets stucks because their are no moves to make hence